 Market Sector Update

-Risk Factors. by the Federal Deposit Insurance Corporation or any other government agency.
+Risk Factors.
+As with any mutual fund, the value of the Fund’s shares will change, and you could lose money on your investment.
+An investment in the Fund is not a bank deposit and is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 International investing involves additional risks including currency fluctuations, political or economic conditions affecting the foreign country, and differences in accounting standards and foreign regulations.
 These risks are magnified in emerging markets.
 Fixed-income securities are subject to interest-rate risks and, as such, the net asset value of the Fund may fall as interest rates rise.
 Dividend-paying investments may not experience the same price appreciation as non-dividend-paying instruments.
 Dividend- paying companies may choose not to pay a dividend, or dividends may be less than was anticipated.
 Investing in high-income securities may carry a greater risk of nonpayment of interest or principal than higher-rated bonds.
 Not all funds or fund classes may be offered at all broker/dealers.
 These and other risks are more fully described in the Fund’s prospectus.

 Investors should consider the investment objectives, risks, charges and expenses of a fund carefully before investing.
 For a prospectus, or if available a summary prospectus, containing this and other information for the Ivy Funds, call your financial advisor or visit us online at www.ivyfunds.com.
 Please read the prospectus or summary prospectus carefully before investing.